Last Saturday and Sunday of the Month | 12pm | 211 Water Street | $100

 Each month, you have the opportunity to join our printers in celebrating this legacy in hands-on workshops!
 Sign up today for an immersive 3-hour program, from 12–3pm, where you can work together with Bowne’s designers to produce your own custom set of stationery—from start to finish.

-In this workshop, you get to set type from the Museum’s collection of historic fonts, mix ink, cut paper, and print a bespoke edition of 35 notecards using a 19th century printing press.
+In this workshop, you get to set type from the Museum’s collection of historical fonts, mix ink, cut paper, and print a bespoke edition of 35 notecards using a 19th century printing press.
 Great for all skill levels, the workshop will engage you in every part of the printing process—we even teach you how to clean the press at the end!

 Advanced registration is required.
 Anyone ages 12 and up is welcome, and all supplies are included in the cost of the workshop.
 All participants get to take home their set of custom-made stationery valued at $250.
+Access to this workshop includes walking up and down a few stairs.

-If you don’t see tickets for a specific last-Saturday date, that workshop has reached capacity.
+If you don’t see tickets for a specific date, that workshop has reached capacity.
 These popular workshops fill quickly, so claim your tickets today!

 Bowne & Co.